Rogério Corrêa (footballer, born 1981): Managerial career

 After being an assistant manager at Portuguesa-RJ and Moto Club, Corrêa was named manager of the former side on 20 April 2018.
 He resigned on 3 October 2020, and took over Artsul just four days later.

 On 23 December 2020, Corrêa was appointed in charge of Cabofriense for the upcoming season.
 The following 2 March, after being knocked out in the preliminary stage of the 2021 Campeonato Carioca, he left the club.

 On 25 November 2021, Corrêa was named at the helm of 4 de Julho.
 He opted to leave the club on 21 March of the following year, to take over Volta Redonda.

 Corrêa left Voltaço on 10 October 2023, and took over fellow third division side CSA three days later.
 On 22 January 2024, after just two matches into the new season, he was sacked, and returned to Volta Redonda on 16 February.

 Corrêa led Volta Redonda to a promotion to the second division, but suffered immediate relegation, and departed the club on 12 November 2025.
+On 5 December, he took over Ferroviária for the upcoming season.